A necessary condition for non-monotonic dose response, with an application to a kinetic proofreading model -- Extended version: Signed symbolic matrix

 The fact that every node has a self-loop implies that there is a term $T_\mrm{id}$ with sign $(-1)^n$.
-Clearly the lack of PFBL would imply that all terms have sign $(-1)^n$, and so $\det \mbc J$ has no mixed signs.
-Conversely, if there is at least one PFBL $C$, the collection of $C$ and self-loops on nodes not traversed by $C$ form a disjoint cycle cover, whose corresponding term has sign $(-1)^{n+1}$.
+Clearly the lack of PFBL implies that all terms have sign $(-1)^n$.
+Conversely, if there is at least one PFBL $C$, then $C$ and self-loops on nodes not traversed by $C$ together form a disjoint cycle cover, whose corresponding term has sign $(-1)^{n+1}$. \end{proof}